Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Methodology

 We reconstruct the initial density field separately from the catalogues DM, H1 and H2 for each snapshot.
-The halo catalogues, {which contain both main and subhaloes,} are assumed to be the same as mock galaxy catalogues hereafter unless otherwise stated.
+The halo catalogues, {which contain both main and subhaloes,} are assumed to be the same as mock galaxy catalogues hereafter unless otherwise stated\footnote{\Baojiunew{As a result, we will use `haloes' and `galaxies' interchangeable throughout the rest of this paper: `galaxies' will be used where we refer to observational quantities, while `haloes' will be used for simulated quantities.}}.
 The procedure for the reconstruction from the halo catalogue is principally similar to that from the dark matter particle catalogue, {apart from} two things at the beginning.
 One is that we prepare the Gadget-format particle data for the {{\sc ecosmog}} code in two ways.
 The halo catalogue is directly written into Gadget-format tracer particles due to its small number density.
 However, the very large number of the simulation particles{, along with their strongly non-uniform spatial distribution,} in the dark matter particle catalogues, leads to the requirement of {large memory footprint} when processing the data.
 To avoid this problem, we use the publicly available {{\sc dtfe}} code \citep{cautun2011}, based on Delaunay tessellation, to calculate the density field on a regular mesh with $512^{3}$ cells employing the triangular shaped cloud (TSC) mass assignment scheme; then the mesh cells are regarded as {uniformly-distributed} fake particles with different masses, which are {transformed} to Gadget format {that can be directly read by {\sc ecosmog}.}

 The other particular thing is that we calculate the linear halo bias used for the reconstruction from the halo catalogue.
 The estimate of the halo bias is based on the relation

 where $\xi_{\rm hh}(r)$ is the auto-correlation function of haloes and $\xi_{\rm hm}(r)$ is the cross-correlation function between the haloes and the dark matter particles.
 We use the publicly available {{\sc cute}} code \citep{alonso2012} to {measure} $\xi_{\rm hh}(r)$ and $\xi_{\rm hm}(r)$ from a given simulation snapshot, and take the ratio between them to obtain the value of linear halo bias as a function of the distance $r$.
 Since the linear halo bias is theoretically a constant on large scales, we apply the method of least squares to the values on scales $r \gtrsim 10 \ h^{-1} \rm Mpc$ to {obtain an} estimate {of it.
 Note that when dealing with observational data we do not necessarily have such an accurate measurement of the linear halo or galaxy bias; however, \citet{Birkin:2018nag} find that the exact value of linear bias is not very important for this reconstruction method to recover the phases of the initial density field.}